The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

 Commonly, the administrator appointed will be a professional and it will be of some comfort to them that the Supreme Court Act 1981 (SCA 1981) permits the court to order reasonable remuneration to them.

 The function of this special administrator will be to gather in the assets of the estate and to pay the debts and any inheritance tax due.
-With the court's permission or as the parties may agree, other necessary steps in the
+With the court's permission or as the parties may agree, other necessary steps in the administration can be taken.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.